Graduate Student Affairs Office

 There is no grace period in these matters and default position is to terminate any guarantee of funding if any of these events takes place.
 Actual funding status goes by quarter, not by year.
 For example, a student who fails to pass a Qualifying Exam by a satisfactory progress deadline in September will be supported according to their package for that academic year only through the fall quarter.
 In the winter quarter the student may have lower or no financial support.

-Fifth year support is not guaranteed, but may be possible for students who have advanced to candidacy for the Ph.D. prior to the beginning of their fifth year.
-The following criteria is used by the GVC to determine fifth year support 1) availability of funding 2) expected progress towards thesis completion with 11 quarters as documented by letter from Graduate Advisor 3) university limits on total amount of student employment.
+Sixth year support is not guaranteed, but may be possible for students who have advanced to candidacy for the Ph.D. prior to the beginning of their fifth year.
+Per UCLA Division of Graduate Education, ASE Appointments – between 16 and 18 quarters require advancement to candidacy and Division of Graduate Education approval.
+The following criteria is used by the GVC to determine sixth year support 1) availability of funding 2) expected progress towards thesis completion with 11 quarters as documented by letter from Graduate Advisor 3) university limits on total amount of student employment.

 Important Phone Numbers

 |Graduate Student & Academic Affairs||825-3819|